 Adam Legah (Parent)

-I currently work as PMO Manager for a large Housing Association, based mainly in London and the South East.
-I have nearly 10 years experience within the housing sector, mainly within projects and transformation where I focus on planning and assurance.
-I've also worked within governance and audit, as well as procurement.
+I work as a PMO Manager for a large Housing Association, based mainly in London and the South East.
+I have over 10 years experience within the housing sector, mainly within projects and transformation where I focus on planning and assurance.
+I have also worked within governance and audit, as well as procurement.
 Prior to this, I worked for a number of property companies, including international surveyors and letting agents.

-I have one son who previously attended Oakfield and is now at Wilmington Academy.
-I enjoy being involved in my son's education and as Oakfield gave him such a great start, it feels good to be able to give something back!
+I have one son who previously attended Oakfield and I enjoy being involved in his education.
+Oakfield gave him such a great start, it feels good to be able to give something back!
 My son is borderline ASD and the staff at Oakfield were particularly supportive when he was attending tests prior to his diagnosis and supporting him once we had identified his needs.
-From my experience as a parent, I feel it's so important that a primary education is engaging for every child so they can grow in confidence and challenge themselves, whatever their personal circumstances.
+From my experience as a parent, I feel it is so important that a primary education is engaging for every child so they can grow in confidence and challenge themselves, whatever their personal circumstances.

-I also take a keen interest in Safeguarding, both in my professional life through the work my company does caring for vulnerable adults and through to my role as a governor.
-I'm looking forward to working with the team at Oakfield to ensure that every child feels supported throughout their time at primary school and achieves all they can.
+I also take a keen interest in safeguarding, both in my professional life through the work my company does caring for vulnerable adults and through to my role as a Governor.
+I am looking forward to working with the team at Oakfield to ensure that every child feels supported throughout their time at primary school and achieves all they can.

 My two boys joined Oakfield when they were in Years 1 and 2 from previously being in Switzerland.
 Finding a new school when they were already well and truly settled at school was a daunting prospect.
 When visiting Oakfield I was immediately struck by the warmth of the children and staff and was impressed by the school’s ethos and dedication to inclusion and opportunities for all, an ideal that, in my view, is important to meet.
 I knew straightaway that this would be the right move for the boys.

-I myself attended primary and secondary school in Dartford and so being part of the LGB as a parent governor has allowed me to contribute to a community that I know well.
+I myself attended primary and secondary school in Dartford and so being part of the governing body as a Parent Governor has allowed me to contribute to a community that I know well.
 I have an interest in inclusion and SEND provision within the school, across the Galaxy Trust and in education as a whole.

 I currently work as a civil servant and also as a freelance copy-editor.
 I previously worked as an international civil servant within the UN system, and prior to that I worked for an international publishing company.
 I have also had the opportunity to run a local community‑based business.